timokoessler/easy-waf/README.md

   - CRLF Injection
   - Cross-Site-Scripting (XSS)
   - Directory / Path Traversal
+  - Open Redirect / Server Side Request Forgery (SSRF) (redirectUrlWhitelist option must be set)
   - Prototype Pollution
   - SQL Injections and NoSQL Injections
 - Can block requests from the Tor network (disabled by default)

 ## Installation
-> I strongly recommend to activate the "dryMode" at the beginning to be able to identify possible false positives from the logs.
+> ⚠️ I strongly recommend to activate the "dryMode" at the beginning to be able to identify possible false positives from the logs.
 If EasyWaf should parse bodies, bind the express body-parser middleware to the express app before binding EasyWaf.
+The same applies to cookies.

 If you run your Node.js app behind a reverse proxy, don't forget to configure express correctly: [Express behind proxies](https://expressjs.com/en/guide/behind-proxies.html).
 To enable Open Redirect protection, configure the `redirectUrlWhitelist` option.

+In the examples folder you can find examples of how to integrate EasyWaf into your NextJS or NuxtJS application.

 ## Configuration
 EasyWaf is easy to use without the need for much configuration, but there are still many customization options.